 And here’s the finished wall:

 Pretty darn close, if I do say so myself!
 Not going to lie—this was a lot of work.
 But I love it so so so much!
 The hardest part, really, is waiting for the paint to dry between “petals,” — the actual work wasn’t bad at all.

 FrogTape® brand painter’s tape made it so easy, because my paint lines were crisp each and every time.
 They have patented patented PaintBlock® Technology, which reacts with the water in latex paint and instantly gels to form a barrier against paint bleed giving me the sharpest paint lines possible.
 It’s awesome!

 I used FrogTape® Delicate Surface because it won’t peel of paint layers that are less than 24-hours old.
 It worked well on our very rough orange-peel texture walls (thank you, the 1980s!).
 You could do this painted wall art project in almost any size in any color combination you can think of.
-Here are a few of my other sewing projects using this technique for inspiration:

 Now let’s do this with paint and FrogTape®!

 Flower Wall Mural Supplies

 - Paint in a variety of colors (I used golden yellow, green, deep teal, white, and dark gray)

 - Paint brush, 4″ roller, and small paint tray